Wednesday, 10 February 2016

 − "There is time enough for one who is able to walk, My Mate.
 Let me see how I walk this morning."

-Since that night I went to bed with all my clothes on in autumn and winter.
+Since that night I always went to bed with all my clothes on in autumn and winter.
 They were wrinkled and, with that light, ashy and dirty.
 I stood up.
 It was like being upright over a field of needles.
 And that morning cold crushed my bones.
 With hunger, extreme cold and difficulties to walk I was going to have a day presumably heroic.
 I didn't really know how I could go to the streets.
 Something of all this I said to Luke, who told me not to worry about the afternoon, but about the morning.

 − "What a mate I am then, Luke.
 Whatever it is, I'll go with you again."

 − "We will talk about that in the afternoon then –but at that moment I couldn’t distinguish what strange bundle he was carrying on his shoulders and wanted to hand me−.
 It is a stark morning.
 It is very windy and you’ll notice it on your skin.
 So I bring you this –I had not remembered to search for something to cover me.
 But Luke had thought about that.
-It was a jacket what he offered me, corduroy color beige, somewhat dirty, but not too filthy and with hardly any rags.
+It was a jacket that he offered me, beige corduroy, somewhat dirty, but not too filthy and with hardly any rags.
 When I protested asking him what would protect him from cold, he said he had another dark tone cotton jacket.
 I did not know then whether he was lying to me, but sometimes I saw him with it on−.
 You will have time enough, My Mate, believe me.
 Don't unnecessarily waste your strength.
 You had better have a coffee first.
 Indeed, coming here, I've seen that Olivia is already up.
 She is preparing one in a bonfire next to her tent.
 Go with her.
-I go with Lucy to sleep a couple of hours more.
+I go with Lucy to sleep a couple more hours.
 And remember that yesterday evening you allowed me to live the honor of being your mate.
 And you cannot go beyond your strength.
 We love you, Nike.
 Go with our blessing."

 And with this new approval he departed to his tent.
 I went to the fire and the coffee which Olivia was preparing for me.
 I tell you that I went, but it was hell for me to get there.
 More than five minutes.
 My feet had not improved with rest.
 The blisters were nails, a hall for that new via crucis of October 5 I should have to live.
 But Olivia, who saw my difficulties, came to me and patiently helped me walk to the bonfire.
 Once assured that they were blisters, and as I was having my coffee, she said: